Data Science Careers

 That’s where the Data Science Career Center comes in.
 The goal of this resource is to introduce the different types of careers in the data science field and summarize the skill set needed for each.
 For more comprehensive information about detailed roles, skills required, salary information, and job outlook, click on each individual career link.

 The title “data scientist” is relatively new and is not yet clearly defined.
 Due to the fact that it lacks specificity it can sometimes be perceived as an elevated synonym for “data analyst.”
 But that’s not the case.
 A data scientist possesses a combination of analytic, machine learning, data mining, and statistical skills in addition to experience with algorithms and coding.
 Data scientists also have expertise in the following programs: R, SAS, Python, Matlab, SQL, Hive, Pig, and Spark.
 But maybe the most important skill that a data scientist possesses is the ability to explain the significance of data in a way that can be easily understood by others.
+Check out our Data Scientist Salary Guide.

 A data analyst’s role is to collect, process, and perform statistical data analyses with the goal of helping companies make better business decisions.
 Data analysts are most often responsible for transforming data sets into usable forms, such as reports or presentations.
 Depending on the industry, this may involve gleaning insight from consumer data sets, making strategic recommendations based on dense financial data, or simply organizing messy data into a more accessible format.
 A qualified data analyst will have a solid understanding of R, Python, HTML, C/C++ and SQL.
 These positions are often on the lower end of the organizational chart; however, those are who just entering the data science field will find these roles to be some of the easiest to qualify for and you will have ample opportunity to learn and advance into higher level roles.
+Visit our Data Analyst Salary Guide.

 Data engineers are the designers, builders, and managers of the information or big data infrastructure.
 They assist in developing the architecture that helps analyze and process data in a manner best suited for their organization.
 It is their role to also make sure those systems are performing smoothly.
 Data engineering differs from other data science careers in that it is focused on the systems and hardware that facilitates a company’s data activities, rather than analysis of the data itself.
 A data engineer has a background in software engineering as well as skills in the following languages: SQL, HIVe, Pig, R, Matlab, SAS, SPSS, Python, Java, and Ruby.
 Their duties also involve providing the company with valuable data warehousing solutions.
 This role is considered a senior position and requires an advanced degree and years of experience.

 The business analyst is often less technically oriented, but has a deep knowledge of the different business processes and embodies business intelligence.
 The role of the business analyst is to improve business processes by serving as a liaison between business and IT with a clear directive to focus on advancing strategic business objectives.
 Most business analysts are focused on producing usable deliverables, such as reports and presentations, that can be easily understood by others in the organization who aren’t data scientists themselves.
 Business analysts possess the basic skills of data visualization tools and data modeling, however their educational background is in business.
 The duties of a business analyst are very similar to those of a data analyst.
 Business analysis is an excellent career choice for someone that has a strong foundation in numbers and an active interest in business management or development.
+Visit our Business Analyst Salary Guide.

 A market analyst studies information to better assist companies in making informed decisions about market opportunities.
 The goal is to determine which product a company should produce and how to sell it.
 A market analyst uses statistical, math, and analytical skills while interpreting large data sets.
 This career is more of an entry level job in data science.